Yoga Nidra: What It Is and How It Can Help You

 What if I fall asleep?

-Falling asleep is common and not considered a failure — the practice works at subconscious levels even then.
-With time, most practitioners learn to hover at the threshold without fully sleeping.
+Falling asleep is fine — the practice may still work at a subconscious level.
+Over time, most practitioners learn to remain at the threshold of sleep without crossing it.